 I first met Meg Goulding, metaphorically speaking, at my parents’ wedding breakfast in 1941, held on the upstairs balcony of the Kandos Hotel, where, according to my mother everyone enjoyed a “sumptuous” breakfast provided by Mrs Goulding.
 I got the impression of a popular venue and a successful businesswoman and that was confirmed as I tramped through Trove.

-If you have used Trove to search family history you will have discovered that the people who got space in local newspapers were most often middle class.
+If you have used Trove to search family history you will have discovered that the people who got space in early local newspapers were most often middle class.
 They were the ones who had time, money, energy and inclination to contribute to a community – to raise money, organise events and agitate for change.
 Most others were exhausted and dispirited just securing food, clothes and shelter, especially in the 1930s.
 Their moment of fame was likely to be about accident, illness, death or a court appearance.

 In discovering Meg Goulding at Kandos I had also discovered her husband Pat.
 Mr P T Goulding (Patrick Thomas) took over the lease of the Kandos Hotel in 1927.
 He made his name as a supporter of local league and cricket and “by his unassuming nature and kindliness” made numerous friends.
 That tribute appeared in 1931 with the announcement of his death after complicated treatment in Randwick Hospital for a war wound.